ABOUT MIIM DESIGNS:

 Design as Social Practice

-Architecture as a participatory process shaped through collaboration, community engagement, and shared authorship.
+Architecture as a collaborative and participatory process shaped through collective engagement, spatial equity, and shared authorship.

 Architecture as Cultural Archive

-Space as a medium for translating memory, identity, and diasporic narratives into lived experience.
+Architecture as a medium through which memory, identity, and diasporic histories are translated into spatial experience.

 Circular Material Systems

-Material research grounded in reuse, locality, and environmental responsiveness.
+Material research centered on reuse, locality, adaptive systems, and environmental responsiveness.

 Policy + Spatial Strategy

-Expanding architecture beyond form-making into systems, infrastructure, and institutional frameworks.
+Expanding architecture beyond object-making toward civic systems, territorial infrastructures, and institutional frameworks.

 PEOPLE: